Does your business use a system that makes it easy to anticipate the lifecycle of your fixed assets and identify ways to cut costs though tax breaks?

 9. Keep track of spend margins

-By reporting on realized costs and identifying spend against budget, you can better plan for future asset purchases.
+By reporting on realised costs and identifying spend against budget, you can better plan for future asset purchases.

 10. Asset lifecycle tracking